safari lodges Namibia

 .

-You will be surrounded by distant horiZon lines, a sprinkling of rugged stony outcrops and vast open spaces of sheer silence
+You will be surrounded by distant horiZon lines, a sprinkling of rugged stony outcrops and vast open spaces of sheer silence under the biggest blue skies.

 #FeelingSmall